-- 4.1.
-A search can be considered if: - 4.1.1.the child has consented to the search; or - 4.1.2.a member of staff has reasonable grounds for suspecting that the child is in possession of: - a prohibited item or - any item in the academy behaviour policy for which a search can be made (banned items). - 4.2.
-A member of staff may search a child's outer clothing, pockets, possessions, desks or lockers or accommodation if on a school trip.
+- 4.1.2. a member of staff has reasonable grounds for suspecting that the child is in possession of: - a prohibited item or - any item in the academy behaviour policy for which a search can be made (banned items). - 4.2.
+A member of staff may search a child' s outer clothing, pockets, possessions, desks or lockers or accommodation if on a school trip.